-They help us through the tough times, they cheer us up when we feel down and they are the people we usually trust with our secrets.
-Some people have many friends and others have a couple of besties or BFFs.
+They help us through the tough times, they cheer us up when we feel down and they are the people we usually trust.

-All friendships go through a rough patch.
+All friendships go through rough patches.
 It’s OK to fight with friends from time to time and there are ways to make things better.

 Even best friends can argue and go through a rough patch – it’s normal.
 It’s what you do next that’s the most important part.